Compactly accessible categories and quantum key distribution: Compactly presentable categories and compactly accessible categories

 \section{Compactly presentable categories and \\ compactly accessible categories}

 The main idea of this article is very simple.
-To overcome the limitation of finite-dimen\-sionality inherent in compact categories, we consider categories in which every object is a directed colimit of compact objects.
-Although directed colimits of monomorphisms between compact objects would suffice, the definitions turn out to be more concise in the general case.
+To overcome the limitation of finite-dimen\-sionality inherent in compact categories, we consider categories in which every object is a bounded directed colimit of a diagram of monomorphisms between compact objects.

 In $\Cat{Vect}$, this is an extension of choosing a basis for every vector space: if $(e_n)$ is a (well-ordered) basis for $X$, then $X$ is the colimit of the totally ordered diagram

 where the morphisms are the obvious inclusions.
 Conversely, not every totally ordered diagram provides a basis for its colimit vector space, even if the constituent objects' dimension increases by one.
 However, every vector space is the directed colimit of its finite-dimensional subspaces, even if the dimension of the vector space is uncountable.
 For example, consider the free complex vector space $V=F(\field{R})$ on the basis $\field{R}$.
 Let $V_B = \{ \varphi: \field{R} \to \field{C} \mid \varphi(x) \neq 0 \Rightarrow x \in B \}$ for $B \in \powerset_{\mathrm{fin}}(\field{R})$ be the finite-dimensional subspaces.
 Then $V = F(\field{R}) = F(\colim_B B) = \colim_B F(B) = \colim_B V_B$.
 Thus the slippery cardinality issue surrounding colimits of bases is defused by the information relating different subspaces encoded in the diagram of all finite-dimensional subspaces.
 Nevertheless, the choice of a basis is a good intuition for a directed colimit of compact objects.